- <div style="background-image:url(/live/image/gid/152/width/1600/height/300/crop/1/47147_adolescent-adult-blur-933964.rev.1538511206.jpg)"/>

 Because remote desktop access requires your work computer to remain on when you are not at work, the better option is to store your materials online using Office 365 OneDrive.
 If there is a need to connect to your computer remotely, please contact the Help Desk for assistance.

-Software installation files and online access to software
+Installation files and online access to academic software

 - Contact the Help Desk at email@example.com or 847-735-5544 with any teaching with technology questions related to the content of this page.